-Surrounded by Hebei Province and Tianjin in northern China, capital Beijing serves not only a large gateway city to start China tour but also a major high speed rail transportation hub in China.
+Surrounded by Hebei Province and Tianjin in northern China, capital Beijing not only serves asa large gateway city to start China tour but also a major high speed rail transportation hub in China.
 Apart from more than 10 traditional railways, Beijing also runs a great high speed rail network to many nationwide destinations.
 Currently, travelers can take the fastest bullet trains - Fuxing Trains (running at 350km/h) from Beijing to Shanghai, Guangzhou and Tianjin, experience one of the longest rail lines from Beijing to Guangzhou, Shenzhen and Hong Kong and enjoy the popular ancient China exploration from Beijing to Xian.
 And the inter-city trains from Beijing to Tianjin transfer thousands of passengers every day, for business, as well as tourism.
 Besides, Beijing operates hundreds of high speed trains to Chengdu, Guilin, Chongqing, Hangzhou, Suzhou, Pingyao, Zhengzhou, Nanjing, Huangshan, Harbin, Kunming, Guiyang, Lanzhou, Xining, Xiamen, Wuhan, Changsha, etc.

 Generally, there are about 600 daily high speed bullet trains (G trains & D trains) departing from Beijing.
 Within 30 minutes, you can get to Tianjin, and travel to Xian, Shanghai and Hangzhou within half a day, and take longer daytime trains to the north (Harbin, Changchun and Shenyang), the east (Nanjing, Suzhou, Huangshan and Jinan), the south (Guangzhou, Shenzhen, Hong Kong, Guilin and Nanning), southwest (Chengdu, Chongqing, Kunming and Guiyang) and northwest China (Lanzhou and Xining).